ChristopherAbadie/CompPhys/README.md

-This is a repository of code associated with a traffic simulation of the Nagel–Schreckenberg model.
+This is a repository of code associated with a compuational physics course taken Fall 2016.
+I've uploaded the PDFs and Haskell program solutions for selected problem sets.